Mark Biltz

 Mark Biltz (born June 25, 1956) is an American Christian pastor and author.

-His theories correlate solar and lunar eclipses with biblical prophecy, and he has published several books on the topic.
+His theories correlate solar and lunar eclipses with biblical prophecy, and he has published books on the topic.
 He is the Washington state director of Christians United for Israel.
 He began writing about the "blood moon" tetrad phenomenon in 2008, and has come to be known as "the blood moons pastor" or "Blood Moon Biltz".
 His writings correlate lunar and solar eclipses with the modern State of Israel.

 Biography

-In 1975, he attended Kansas Newman College and started to take an interest in Judaic studies.
+In 1975, he attended Newman University (Kansas) and started to take an interest in Judaic studies.
 Soon after, he left the Roman Catholic Church and studied evangelism.

 In 1987, he moved to Washington state and served as an administrative teacher of South King County Bible College in Seattle, Washington.

 In 2008, he started researching a phenomenon he called the "Blood Moon", correlating data on NASA's website with the Hebrew calendar and the modern State of Israel.
 Since then, he has come to be known as "Blood Moons Biltz" and “the blood moons pastor”.

 Biltz hosts his own show on the PTL TV Network entitled Discovering the Ancient Paths.